cilynx/cilynx.github.io/_posts/2018-05-06-pitching_a_secrets_management_service.md

 </tr><tr>
 <td>Initial Production</td><td><ul><li><em>This phase requires time commitment from the Security Team, the initial consumers, and potentially procurement to secure any outside software that will be used.
 This phase is the inflection point where concepts become reality, so all resources directly engaged in delivery should have little else on their dockets.
 This phase is also where software costs become a reality if a commercial solution is chosen as the base.</em></li></ul></td>
 </tr><tr>
 <td>Iteration</td><td><ul><li><em>This phase requires time commitment from the Security Team, the onboarding consumers, and the existing consumers (as consultants to the new).
-Onboarding should be more efficient than the previous phase and become even more efficient with each additional customer onboarded.
-If basing on a commercial SaaS, software costs will increase as customers are added.</em></li></ul></td>
+Onboarding should be more efficient than the previous phase and become even more efficient with each additional consumer onboarded.
+If basing on a commercial SaaS, software costs will increase as consumers are added.</em></li></ul></td>
 </tr><tr>
 <td>Codification / Evangelism</td><td><ul><li><em>This phase requires time commitment from the Security Team, Compliance, Training, and Tech Writing as this is where the point-in-time state is transformed into business as usual.
 As this phase involves more integration with existing process and procedure than project-specific work, I would expect the resources working in the phase to be multi-tasking more than those in other phases.</em></li></ul></td>
 </tr>